14 Top-Rated Attractions & Things to Do in Sausalito, CA

 Sausalito has around 400 floating home docks in five residential marinas and have all the amenities of a regular home.
 Many of the houseboats are colorful and feature whimsical exterior decor, with potted plants and artwork displayed on the decks.

-Doubling as the Visitors Center and the Ice History Museum, it offers tourists a place to gather sightseeing information, as well as explore the various exhibits about the area's history.
-Tourists will learn about the region's indigenous peoples, the Miwok, as well as the story of Sausalito from the arrival of immigrants in the 1850s, when it was primarily a sailors' and shipbuilding town.
+Tourists will learn about the region's indigenous peoples, the Miwok, as well as the arrival of immigrants in the 1850s, when it was primarily a sailors' and shipbuilding town.
 Exhibits further explore its transformation into a summer vacation destination in the Victorian era and to the postwar Bohemian influences of artists' colonies.